stevendae/Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image.
+This function can be found in the code cell titled "Color and Gradient Threshold".

 | Threshold       | Purpose   |
 |:-------------:|:-------------:|